A Trip to Texas

 After our wonderful dinner and hike up the trail, we hitched a ride in an Uber to downtown Austin!
 It was St.Patrick’s day and we were in the mood to have some fun, so we set off exploring.
 Our first stop was the Jackalope Bar.
 Yep, you read that right.
 My dad used to tell me stories about Jackalopes when I was a teenager, it became an inside joke of ours, so I snapped some photos and shared them with him!
 It was hilarious to witness a bar that literally has a statue of a rabbit-deer as their centerpiece.
 This thing was ginormous!

-I went to order an Irish Trashcan, to celebrate St. Patty’s day, and the waitress stared at me in bewilderment.
-They’d never heard of one!
-So instead, we shared a slice of pizza that was bigger than both of our heads combined, and a mixed drink that was so large it was meant for 4 people.
-(See the straws?)
-The food and atmosphere was great, and the wait staff was very friendly.
-I would highly recommend visiting the Jackalope!
-After we finished up at this quirky bar, our next stop was Voodoo doughnuts, because what better food to enjoy when you are stumbling around the streets of Austin than doughnuts?
+I went to order an Irish Trashcan to celebrate St Patty's day and the waitress stared at me in bewilderment.
+They'd never hear of that before.
+We shared a piece of pizza the size of our heads combined.
+Our drinks were Texas sized as well.
+Food and atmosphere were great and the wait staff was very friendly - I would highly recommend visiting the Jackalope!
+On to Voodoo donuts - for some goodies to share while stumbling around the streets of Austin!

 I am an Oregon native, so Voodoo is something I am familiar with and of course, a huge fan of.
 If you haven’t been to a Voodoo before, you gotta go!
 Voodoo features inexpensive crazy doughnut creations, some of their wildest ones are cheeto doughnuts, the classic “voodoo” doll doughnut, complete with raspberry jelly filling and a pretzel stake through the heart, and cereal loaded doughnuts!